Communication – let everyone around you know what you're planning to do.

 When starting up from a stop:

-• Make sure you've shifted-down to an appropriate restart-gear before coming to a stop.
+• Make sure you've shifted to an appropriate restart-gear before coming to a stop.
 Don’t let “Soccer Mom” get you from behind.
 Be ready to get out of the way if necessary!
 Do not splinter the paceline because you are not prepared for a green light or green arrow.
+If riders are in the wrong gear or deep in conversations their delayed departure is likely to cause riders behind them to miss the light.

-• Increase your speed gradually and steadily to avoid creating gaps behind you
+• Avoid jack-rabbit starts and increase your speed gradually and steadily to avoid creating gaps behind you

-• If you're in/near the front and see a road hazard, call it out.
+• If you're at the front and see a road hazard, call it out.

 • If someone calls out a road hazard, repeat it, even if you're last.

-• If you see a car in your rearview mirror or hear a car behind you, call it out.
+• If you see a car in your rear-view mirror or hear a car behind you, call it out.
+(Car back)

 • If someone calls out “Car Passing!” repeat it, even if you're first.

-·Stay off tri-bars in a paceline.
-Cover your brakes as much as possible.
+Stay off tri-bars in a paceline.
+Cover your brakes as much of the time as possible.

-·There is no such thing as an “accident”, only a series of events that cause a crash.
+There is no such thing as an “accident”, only a series of events that lead to a crash.